A family of solutions to the inverse problem in gravitation: building a theory around a metric: Acknowledgements

-Thanks are due to Sebastian V{\"o}lkel and Sourabh Nampalliwar for comments made on an earlier version of this manuscript.
-This work was supported by the Alexander von Humboldt Foundation.
+Thanks are due to Sebastian V{\"o}lkel and Sourabh Nampalliwar for comments made on an earlier version of this manuscript, {and to the anonymous referee for providing helpful feedback which significantly improved the quality of this work.}